 1/2 tsp baking powder

-1/2 tsp salt (Himalayan, pink, or Real Salt is critical for optimum health; available in inexpensively in fine grind at Costco.)
+1/2 tsp salt (Himalayan, pink, or Real Salt is critical for optimum health; Himalayan salt is available inexpensively in fine grind at Costco.)

 3 ripe medium bananas (1 1/2 c mashed)

 Spray oil (Coconut spray oil is best; Pam is available in most supermarkets; our local Winco brand, however, is cheaper.)

 Flour for dusting the sprayed pans

 - Sour milk in a med/large bowl with a few drops of lemon juice from a squeeze ball, set aside.

 - Cream butter in a large bowl, add sugar, and beat until light.
 Add eggs, 1 at a time, beating well with each addition.
 Set aside.

 - Shake together flour, baking soda, baking powder, and salt in a sealed gallon-size storage bag, or stir all together in a large bowl with a fork.